Snap up some deer-resistant annual color

 If you're looking for something to create a vertical accent in a sea of daisy-shaped flowers, or want to grow your own cutting garden, look for medium or tall varieties.
 Snapdragon introductions are often marketed as series: medium-height series include Liberty Classic, Solstice, Speedy Sonnet and Sonnet.
 The Snaptastic series combines the bushy habit of the dwarf types with the intermediate height of medium-growers (16-24 inches tall).
 Taller series, which can get to 24-30 inches tall, include Madame Butterfly and Rocket.

 Candy Showers, shown above is one of the new trailing series, and can be grown from seed.
-For more varieties that can be grown from seed, you can check out my sponsored link to Botanical Interests below.
+For more snapdragons that can be grown from seed, you can check out my sponsored link to Botanical Interests below.

 Using snapdragons in garden designs